google-research-datasets/QED/README.md

 **QED: A Framework and Dataset for Explanations in Question Answering** \
 by Matthew Lamm, Jennimaria Palomaki, Chris Alberti, Daniel Andor, Eunsol Choi, Livio Baldini Soares, Michael Collins

+Here is the bibtex for citing this work:

+    @misc{lamm2020qed,
+        title={QED: A Framework and Dataset for Explanations in Question Answering}, author={Matthew Lamm and Jennimaria Palomaki and Chris Alberti and Daniel Andor and Eunsol Choi and Livio Baldini Soares and Michael Collins}, year={2020},
+        eprint={2009.06354},
+        archivePrefix={arXiv},
+        primaryClass={cs.CL}
+    }

 ## Overview of QED

 QED is a linguistically principled framework for explanations in question answering.
 As presented in the paper, given a question and a passage, QED represents an explanation of the answer as a combination of discrete, human-interpretable steps: